BrianReisman/portfolio-site/README.md

 [] Found the cause of the side scroll bar and got rid of it [] successfully passed props down to my Project-Card component and populated with dummy data

+12.2.2020
+[x] remove <code> tags from sidebar and apply styling to buttons [] get selected button to keep hover style